-Good news for you – The City of St. Petersburg commissioned a team of videographers to produce a really well done mini-documentary for each of these neighborhoods which are all featured in this article.
+Good news for you – The City of St. Petersburg commissioned a team of videographers to produce a really well done mini-documentary series.
+Each of these neighborhoods has a video which are all featured in this article.

 My goal for this article is to give you a quick synopsis of each area to compliment these Living Local videos.
 I’ll also be linking a more in-depth article for each neighborhood if you decide you’d like to learn more.
 Without further adieu, here are The Top 5 Historic Neighborhoods In St. Pete, Florida.